All Episodes

 You were right.

-Let us let us look at the let us look at basically what she said, which is an absolute lie, is that unless you are a member of a voting district in which you are the majority, you're not equally represented into the voting system.
+Let us look at the let us look at basically what she said, which is an absolute lie, is that unless you are a member of a voting district in which you are the majority, you're not equally represented into the voting system.

-It's it's always about race.
+Yeah, it's always about race.

-Well they just can't imagine that you wouldn't vote for the black candidate.
+Well, they just can't imagine that you wouldn't vote for the black candidate.

 Yeah, exactly.

-Right, but she also has really good sources.
+But she also has really good sources.

 Oh, okay.

-And basically she said, trust me, bro.
+And basically, she said, trust me, bro.

 Listen to it.

-And if they were white, they wouldn't be getting a white district.
+Oh, and if they were white, they wouldn't be getting a white district.

 No kidding.